 Make It Your Own

-Want to customize it?
+Want to customize this condiment?
 Here are a few easy variations:

-- Dairy-Free: Swap the Greek yogurt for a plant-based yogurt or vegan sour cream.
+- Dairy-Free: Swap the sour cream for a plant-based yogurt or vegan sour cream.

-- Spicy: Add ½ a jalapeño (seeded or not, depending on your spice level).
+- Spicy: Add half a jalapeño (seeded or not, depending on your spice level), cayenne, or hot sauce.

 FAQs